qBioTurin/IEEEICHI2025/README.md

 **Macro:**
 In this directory, you find:
 -  A PDF with the instructions to install GreatSPN [1] on your PC, depending on the operating system.
 -  The SIR (Susceptible-Infected-Recovered) model used with Epimod [2].
-In the ReadME file, you will find a description of the model.
+In the README file, you will find a description of the model.

 **Micro:**
 In this directory, you will find the examples we use in the tutorial, as well as a user guide with all the details of the application [3].